openstack/horizon/doc/source/topics/testing.rst

     in `devstack-vm-gate-wrap.sh`_ script will be already cloned by the moment pre hook is executed.
 So the natural use for it is to customize some Horizon settings before they are used in operations like compressing statics etc.
+    That is how it is actually used now: it sets settings variable `INTEGRATION_TESTS_SUPPORT` to `True`, so all the support code for integration tests is included into Horizon static assets.
+If this variable was set to `False`, we would not be able to run integration tests.

   * Post hook is executed after Devstack is deployed, so integration tests themselves are run inside that hook, as well as various test artifacts